infdevv/sophias-lorebary-tools/readme.md

 Actually she wouldn't fix it, Claude would cause she vibecoded the whole thing.
 Yes, its that easy to tell if Claude made it or not, its not rocket science.

+The only good thing about the security is that the site has CORS.
+That's it.

+> Last updated: October 16th, 2025

 ## Plugins

 JSON endpoint for ANY plugin: https://lorebary.sophiamccarty.com/api/plugin/(plugin)